borntofrappe/playground/borntofrappe/Utils/Meta Tags/README.md

 # Meta Tags

 In the `<head>` of each document I plan to incorporate several `<meta>` tags.
-With this project I develop the structure of these tags, as well as the necessary static assets.
+With this project I develop the markup for these tags, as well as the necessary static assets.
+Refer to the **static** folder for these.

 ## Head

-`index.html` describes every possible meta tag I plan to incorporate in the website.
+`index.html` describes every possible meta tag.
 I separated them by topic, but here a few notes:

-- for the icon, consider four tags
+- for the icon, consider four assets

   - svg